merge/corritor/README.md

   * users don't have to trust the router's Tor software.
 They run Tor themselves
   * never have old and vulnerable Tor versions on the router
   * simple and lightweight
-  * users are more likely to use [TorBrowser](https://www.torproject.org/download/download-easy.html.en)
+  * users are more likely to use [TorBrowser](https://www.torproject.org/download/download-easy.html.en) which is more secure than tunnel a normal Browsers' traffic thtough Tor

 ## DONE
 ### ipset
 `ipset_tor.sh` creates or updates an ipset (named torset by default).

 ### update
-This should simply be run hourly by cron:
+This should simply be run weekly by cron:

 	15 * * * * </path/to/ipset_tor.sh>